 According to the Global Peace Index, Spain ranks 38th among the safest countries in the world; therefore, this country is considered a safe place.

 Although there is not much violence among Spanish citizens, unfortunately, this country still suffers from terrorism.

 In addition, like in other European countries, there are some areas in Spain where the separatist movement can be seen, more specifically in the Catalan and Basque regions.

 According to the crime rate ranking of Numbeo, Malaga and Valencia are among the safest cities in Spain.

-  Considering that Spain is a developed country and also one of the most popular places for tourism, it is always necessary to be attentive to your belongings, since pickpockets are quite common, especially in some places in Madrid and Barcelona.
+Since Spain is a developed country and one of the most popular places for tourism, it’s always necessary to be attentive to your belongings since pickpockets are quite common, especially in Madrid and Barcelona.

-  Without a doubt, in Spain, you can do almost anything you want in terms of fun, as this country offers a lot, for all ages.
+Without a doubt, you can do almost anything you want in terms of fun, as this country offers a lot for all ages.